syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}
-//DocIO supports chart to image conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platform alone.
-You can convert chart as images in UWP using DocIORenderer.
+// You can convert a chart to images in UWP using DocIORenderer, by using cross-platform NuGets or assemblies in a UWP application.
 //Open the file as Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.TemplateWithChart.docx"))
 {